inBeat/inbeat-website/content/top-influencers/tiktok/comedians/canada/_index.md

 ---
-title: Top 10 Comedians TikTok Influencers In Canada In 2023
+title: Top 10 Comedians TikTok Influencers In Canada In 2024
 description: >-
-  Find top comedians TikTok influencers in Canada in 2023.
-Most popular hashtags: #comedy #fyp #duet #stitch.
+  Find top comedians TikTok influencers in Canada in 2024.
+Most popular hashtags: #comedy #fyp #duet #funny.
 platform: TikTok
-hits: 50
+hits: 52
-text_top: Identify the best TikTok influencers on inBeat.
+text_top: See the top-rated TikTok accounts on inBeat.
-text_bottom: Our database aggregates 50 TikTok influencers like this in Canada for you to connect with.
+text_bottom: Our platform holds 52 TikTok influencers like this in Canada for you to connect with.
 profiles:
   - username: "blindguycomedy"
     fullname: >-